mluigi/SimpleChat/README.md

 # SimpleChat
-Simple chat made in java
+Simple chat made in java.
+(Needs Java 1.8)

 To run the server, execute from console:
 `gradlew Server:run`